Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 <mark style="background: #BABD00;">Desktop virtualisation</mark> is a technology which enables detachment of the user state, the Operating System (OS), and the applications from endpoint devices.

-Enables organizations to host and centrally manage desktops.
+Enables organisations to host and centrally manage desktops.
 Desktops run as virtual machines within the data centre and accessed over a network

 <mark style="background: #BABD00;">Desktop virtualization benefits:</mark>
 - Flexibility of access due to enablement of thin clients